Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino dipole moments at a muon collider

 Cross section values at a muon collider for the process $\mu^+ \mu^- \to e^\pm \mu^\pm W_h^\mp W_h^\mp$, generated by the $(O_B)_{e\mu}$ and the $(O_W)_{e\mu}$ operators, are presented in Fig.~\ref{fig:xsec-MuCol-Operators}.
 Cross sections are shown as a function of the muon collider collision energy, and for a reference value of the Wilson coefficients $C^B_{e\mu}$ and $C^W_{e\mu}$, normalised to a dimensionless quantity which matches their contribution to $|\lambda_{e\mu}|/\mu_B$, according to Eq.~\eqref{match}.

 Cross sections for the $O_B$ case are roughly a factor of two higher than those from the purely TDM operator in Fig.~\ref{fig:xsec-MuCol}, while cross sections for the $O_W$ case are slightly lower.
 Kinematic distributions for the signal are very similar to those shown in Figs.~\ref{fig:pt} and \ref{fig:eta} for the case of neutrino TDM only, due to the analogous dominant topology (kinematic distributions for the background are obviously identical).
 Therefore, we can repeat the signal selection strategy applied for the purely TDM case.
 We obtain the 2$\sigma$ sensitivities presented in Table \ref{sens-CB-CW}.
 We conclude that a muon collider has a slightly higher sensitivity to the $C^B_{e\mu}$ Wilson coefficient compared to $C^W_{e\mu}$.
+By comparing the sensitivities in Table \ref{sens-CB-CW} with the NDA estimate for the neutrino dipole in Eq.~(\ref{NDA}), one observes that the muon collider can test new physics with mass $m_*$ close to $\sqrt{s}$.
+Therefore, in the case of a positive signal, it might be interesting to go beyond the EFT approach to the neutrino dipole, as we further discuss in section \ref{sec:conclusions}.